mr-cworld/project_3_nlp_wine_recommendation/README.md

 # Project 3 : Wine Recommendation and Food Pairing App

-### select the perfect wine, paired with a meal and a recipe based on your taste preferences and expert reviews
+### Select the perfect wine, paired with a meal and a recipe based on your taste preferences and expert reviews

 # Table of content